 It appears that hunters in modern (e.g., 17th through 19th) centuries may have considered the woodcock foolish because, upon being flushed, it would sometimes fly only short distances and then drop to the ground, possibly close to the hunter or his dog.
 King (1866, pp. 174-175) suggests that this behavior may be due to fatigue from a recent long flight, for which this relatively plump bird is not well suited.

 Some woodcock hunting in Britain in recent centuries was an indulgence for relatively well-to-do hunters who could afford to take a number of hunting dogs to France and, due to quarantine, leave them there.
 That is, the derogatory interpretation of the surname may have been an invention by wealthy modern-era hunters whose circumstances gave them an impression of the bird that would not have been within the experience of largely impoverished country people who were hunting, without guns or dogs, when the name originated, centuries earlier.
-Judging by the virtual nonexistence of other potentially derogatory bird names (e.g., Chicken, Turkey) within the Census spreadsheet, one must weigh the unlikelihood that many families would have retained this surname for a thousand years if they had consistently understood it to be one of ridicule.
+Judging by the virtual nonexistence of other potentially derogatory bird names (e.g., Chicken, Turkey) within the Census spreadsheet, one must ask whether many families would have retained this surname for a thousand years if they had consistently understood it to be one of ridicule.

 The Surname in the Context of Medieval Woodcock Hunting

 Medieval sources (e.g., the bird paintings in the Sherborne Missal or the Bird Psalter or the Ormeshy Psalter) do not suggest that the bird was considered stupid.
 To the contrary, medieval hunting of woodcock with bow and arrow seems to have been believed to require luck or skill.